 Blocking Montecristi hats has little in common with blocking felt hats.
 It is a universe unto itself.
-I block only Montecristi hats.
+I block only “Panama” hats, specializing in Montecristi hats.
 They make me crazy.
 We’ll get to that later.

 © 2005 Roff Smith

 This photo (left, top) shows a stack of unblocked Montecristi hats.
 That is how they look when they leave Montecristi.
-That is how they look on my shelves here in Hawaii.
+That is how they look here, on the shelves in my workshop.
 As you can see, they have not yet been styled.
 They are just a generic hat shape.

 Weavers do not weave the hats into the different style shapes.
 The weavers weave a generic hat shape.
 In this photo (left, middle) you can see that the crowns of the two hats have been woven over flat-topped, round wood forms, and the weavers are now weaving the brims.

 The blocker gives the hats their shapes.
 The blocker defines their styles.
 In this photo (left, bottom), you can see one unblocked hat, still shaped as it was when I received it, and a second hat that has been blocked as a Classic Fedora.
 Can you tell which is which?
 Thought so.
 You’re a natural.